-Each weapon has different characteristics (flying, exploding, rolling) which are defined here using physics (including particle effects where practical).
+Each weapon has different characteristics (flying, exploding, rolling) which are defined here in full real life physics (including particle effects) using 32 bit fixed point integer math.

 Time Module

 The code that controls the in-race clock, and records the lap times for each car.